Pet Dental Care in Bangor, ME

 A Proactive Dental Plan

-Because dental health is an important part of your cat’s overall health its important to develop a proactive plan to deal with dental disease and hopefully prevent the loss of teeth.
-This would include
+Because dental health is an important part of your cat’s overall health, it’s important to develop a proactive plan to deal with dental disease and hopefully prevent the loss of teeth.
+This would include:

 • Veterinary dental exams during physicals